|

 received a nomination for "Best Debut Performance" at the 1996 Independent

 Spirit Awards.
-McGowan was subsequently cast as Tatum Riley, the best
+McGowan was subsequently cast in a supporting role in the

 McGowan spent the majority of the 1990s appearing in a variety of